 It’s the best!

-Useful links for train travel in Turkey and Georgia:
+Useful Links for Train Travel in Turkey and Georgia

-Seat61 is the best site in the world to plan and get information on train travel.
-This is their Turkey section for loads of info on the practical side of this train journey with the Dogu Express (Doğu Ekspresi) included.
+This is Seat61’s Turkey section for loads of info on the practical side of this train journey with the Dogu Express (Doğu Ekspresi) included.

 The Lonely Planet Turkey (Travel Guide) is great to help plan your journeys in Turkey.